-- Ethics: choosing clothes that are made with the people, animals, and the planet in mind means I pay more.
+- Ethics: choosing clothes made with people, animals, and the planet in mind means I pay more.
 And so I buy and add pieces to my capsule with a lot of consideration and avoid fast fashion.

-- While I pay more for some of my pieces, by hardly shopping throughout each season, I save money.
+- While I pay more for some of my pieces, I save money by hardly shopping throughout each season.

 - I actually have a sense of style that is unique to my lifestyle.